Estero Llano Grande State Park

 The North Complex consists of individual bunk houses, two separate shower houses, a recreation hall with kitchen and dining hall or meeting space.
 It also has a large barbecue pit.

-Make sure to check the Events Calendar for special events and workshops scheduled throughout the year.
+Check the Events Calendar for upcoming programs, special events and workshops.

 - Estero Llano Grande Field Trip Brochure